A Brief Illustrated History of Romanians

 I recently came across a very pleasant read in the form of Neagu Djuvara’s A Brief Illustrated History of Romanians.
-The book is in fact a transcribed lectures meant to introduce young Romanians (or, in translation, the curious foreigner) to the broad sweep of Romanian history.
+The book is in fact a series of transcribed lectures meant to introduce young Romanians (or, in translation, the curious foreigner) to the broad sweep of Romanian history.
 In this, at least for me, I found the book supremely useful, being a brisk read with helpful pictures.

-There is the usual fair of ancient history (the mysterious Dacians), of often brutal medieval intrigue and warfare (including Vlad the Impaler, famous for turning Turks into literal kebabs and being the inspiration behind the vampire Dracula), and the emergence of the modern nation-state.
+There is the usual fare of ancient history (the mysterious Dacians), of often brutal medieval intrigue and warfare (including Vlad the Impaler, famous for turning Turks into literal kebabs and being the inspiration behind the vampire Dracula), and the emergence of the modern nation-state.
 Most interesting to me however were the politically incorrect aspects of Romanian history, particular Djuvara’s account of Freemasons and Jews.

 Djuvara is perhaps Romania’s most prominent establishment historian today, still active at the ripe old age of 99.
 He fought against the Soviet Union in the Romanian army during Operation Barbarossa, was exiled by the postwar communists, and studied history under the Jewish intellectual Raymond Aron in Paris.

-Djuvara is then liberal-conservative self-styled patriot and an erudite, old-fashioned historian.
+Djuvara is thus a liberal-conservative self-styled patriot and an erudite, old-fashioned historian.
 His history is refreshingly traditional in this respect.
-He is pro-Jew, pro-Gypsy, anti-Hitler, and anti-Iron Guard, but he can’t help being politically-incorrect nonetheless.
+He is pro-Jew, pro-Gypsy, anti-Hitler, and anti-Iron Guard, but he can’t help being politically incorrect nonetheless.
 A first reason is that he has a strong sense of the importance of ethnic and national identity: He wants his young audience to feel Romanian, to understand what that means, as this is key for Romania to achieve consciousness and agency.
 A second reason is that he cannot, living in the Balkans, ignore demographic realities (as the unfortunate Serbs of Kosovo learned).
 He considers the current migrant crisis to be “an invasion of barbarians.”

 Perhaps the most striking thing in Djuvara’s narrative for a well-thinking Westerner is the massive role played by Freemasons in the emergence and consolidation of the Romanian nation-state.